dnhrdt/whisper_client/cline_docs/activeContext.md

 - Latest changes: See [T125] in log_001.json

 ## Recent Changes

+### Memory Bank Updates
+- Memory Bank workflow enhanced with tab closing step [T142]
+  * Added 'Memory Bank Update Completion' section to systemPatterns.md
+  * Documented the process of closing all tabs after Memory Bank update
+  * Added step to request user to use 'Auto Close Tabs: Close as many tabs as possible'
+  * Emphasized the importance of a clean slate for the next session

 ### Audio Processing Updates
 - Integration test created for Tumbling Window with WebSocket client [T138]